What is Speak Up?

 Speak Up is designed to be completed in one 20+ minute online session.
 We have designed Speak Up to automatically save your answers, each time that you click the next button on the bottom of each page.
 Unfortunately, once you exit you will not be able to log back in to your original session.

 If you would like to complete your submission, you can: 1).
 Re-enter Speak Up and click on the next button until you reach the question that you want to start answering or 2).
 Request that we delete your submission so that you can resubmit it.
 If you would like your submission deleted, send us an email with the taken id number (which can be found on the top left hand side of the screen in red, the name of the school, district and state).

 I'm not receiving weekly participation emails.
 How do I ensure I will receive Speak Up participation emails?

 Participation emails are sent to Speak Up contacts that have designated “Opt-In” for the participation email.
 Here are a couple of quick steps to verify that your status is set up correctly:

 Why am I receiving multiple participation emails?

 It's possible that your contact information is included in one or more Speak Up records.
-We can easily correct this situation, forward the participation emails to email@example.com or send us an email name, the name of the school and state and we remove the duplicates.
-If there are multiple records for a single school we will merge the survey results together.
+We can easily correct this situation, forward the participation emails to firstname.lastname@example.org or send us an email name, the name of the school and state and we remove the duplicates.
+If there are multiple records for a single school we will merge the data results together.